launchdarkly/api-client-php/LaunchDarklyApi/docs/Api/UsersApi.md

 $q = "q_example"; // string | Search query.
 $limit = 56; // int | Pagination limit.
 $offset = 56; // int | Specifies the first item to return in the collection.
-$after = 8.14; // float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+$after = 789; // int | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp.

 try {
     $result = $apiInstance->getSearchUsers($project_key, $environment_key, $q, $limit, $offset, $after);